uw-madison-chem-shops/wisconsin-photoreactor/analog-driver/README.md

 # analog driver

-A photoreactor driver board with a physical knob.
+A photoreactor driver board with a physical knob to adjust light intensity.

 ## PCB